jgaa/shinysocks/README.md

 ## How I use it

-I start ShinySOCKS on the command-line (cmd.exe) ina Windows 7 VM with VPN.
+I start ShinySOCKS on the command-line (cmd.exe) in a Windows or Linux VM with VPN.
 Then I ssh to whatever servers on the VPN network I desire - using ShinySOCKS as a proxy.

 From Linux:
  $ ssh -o ProxyCommand='nc -x 192.168.0.10:1080 %h %p' jgaa@cool-server

-To avoid using a dedicated browser for VPN sites, I some times use the [Foxy Proxy](https://getfoxyproxy.org/) Firefox plugin.
+For accessing intranet web pages over the VPN, I some times use the [Foxy Proxy](https://getfoxyproxy.org/) Firefox plugin.
-It simplifies things, and make my work-flow smoother.
+It simplifies things, and make my work-flow smooth.
+This also improves my privacy, as the VPN host will only see the web traffic going to the intranet sites.

 ## License
 ShinySOCKS is released under GPLv3.